dorlanpabon/yourlogger-browser/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the APACHE 2.0 License.